sindbach/mongodb-spark-docker/README.md

 ### Starting up

-You can start by running commang :
+You can start by running command :

 ```
 docker-compose run spark bash